 In addition to classroom instruction, the program features a number of excursions to sites of considerable historic and cultural interest both within and in the vicinity of Paris.
 The French capital and its environs offer numerous opportunities to connect readings, discussions, and lectures with the surviving monuments of France’s past, and it is assumed that students will use their free time to explore this remarkable city apart from program-organized outings.

-June 21 (arrival in Paris) through August 25 (departure from Paris)
+Friday, June 19 (arrival in Paris) through Sunday, August 23 (final departure)

 Center in Paris